grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-from-single-zone-with-helm.md

           enabled: false
       ```

-   1. If you have modified the `mimir.config` value, make sure to merge in the latest version from the chart.
-Or consider using `mimir.structuredConfig` instead, see [Manage the configuration of Grafana Mimir with Helm]({{< relref "../run-production-environment-with-helm/configuration-with-helm/" >}})
+   1. If you have modified the `mimir.config` value, either make sure to merge in the latest version from the chart, or consider using `mimir.structuredConfig` instead.

+    For more information, see [Manage the configuration of Grafana Mimir with Helm]({{< relref "../run-production-environment-with-helm/configuration-with-helm/" >}}).

 ## Migrate alertmanager to zone-aware replication